xxx/lpc-rs/doc/glossary.md

 inheritance matters.
 If two inherited-from objects provide the same function, the function that is inherited last will "win".

+### interactive

+An interactive object is one that is currently controlled by a player.
+NPCs are not interactive.

 ## L